Shilpilibm/ATT_knowledge/Q_15/issues.md

 Lag Switches
 Some people who play online games install a device called a lag switch on their local network.
 A lag switch intercepts network signals and introduces delays in the flow of data back to other gamers connected to a live session.
 You can do little to solve this kind of lag problem other than avoiding playing with those who use lag switches

+## What causes a ‘dead zone?’
+Cellular signals come from towers that transmit a signal.
+While there’s no shortage of cell towers in all but the most remote locations, many other factors can prevent these radio frequency (RF) cellular signals from reaching your mobile device.
+Areas where something is standing between the nearest cell tower and your mobile device are known as dead zones.
+In these spots, devices cannot access a strong enough signal to function properly on a cellular network.

+Causes for dead zones:

+Distance from cell towers – If you’re in one of the few remaining remote areas that lack sufficient cell tower coverage, connections will obviously be tricky.
+Even if you do get a signal in these areas, it is often spotty, resulting in dropped calls, lost connections, and a drained battery as your phone or device searches endlessly for signal.
+Terrain/Environment – There are several types of terrain that can obstruct signals from cell towers.
+Mountains, hills, and bluffs can all render an area a dead zone by absorbing cell signals before they reach a mobile device.
+Tall trees, dense forests, and other vegetation can also act as barriers to cell signal waves.
+Metal and glass in vehicles – The materials that are used to keep us safe inside of our cars, or on trains and subways, can also keep cellular signals out.
+Most of us willingly accept this tradeoff, but those materials are often the reasons we experience dropped calls while in transit.
+That’s why you’ll often find that rolling down a car window can quickly boost the quality of a call.
+Building construction materials – Brick, concrete, and the steel materials used in the construction of commercial buildings, bridges, tunnels and parking garages are notorious cell signal obstructors.
+Green building materials, including LEED-certified windows, can also hamper cell service.
+All of these materials can be difficult for cellular signals to penetrate, and can render an already weak signal useless.
+Atmospheric/weather conditions – Turbulent storms, thick fog, and other weather conditions can easily disrupt cell signals.

 Network Problem #1.
 Intermittent Network Problems

 Intermittent network problems are a frustrating and common network issue characterized by sporadic disruptions in network connectivity and performance.
 Unlike consistent or continuous problems, intermittent issues occur irregularly, making them challenging to diagnose and troubleshoot.